In September 2018 join the world’s leading trail organizations,

 7th World Trails Conference in Santiago de Compostela, Spain.

-If you love or work with trails this international conference is not to be missed.
+If you work with trails, promote trails, build trails or just love trails, then this international conference is you and is not to be missed.

 Our carefully curated program includes: